Questions raised about sailors' story after months stranded at sea

 The two women say they set out from Hawaii on May 3, and the transcript of their interview with the Navy quotes Appel as saying that "on the first night" they encountered a "force 11 storm," which they battled for the following two nights and three days.

-However, Norman Hui, a National Weather Service meteorologist in Honolulu told CNN there were "no organized storm systems near the Hawaiian Islands on the dates of May 3, 2017 or the few days afterward."
+However, Norman Hui, a National Weather Service meteorologist in Honolulu, told CNN there were "no organized storm systems near the Hawaiian Islands on the dates of May 3, 2017 or the few days afterward."

+CNN has contacted the two sailors to clarify this point but has not yet received a reply.

 Appel told the Navy that four days after the storm abated, the spreader, a part of the ship's mast and sail apparatus, broke.
 Towards the end of the first month, they say heavy rainfall disabled the starter on the boat's engine.